 Using a dedicated money transfer service to send money to Australia from India and vice versa can save you money, when compared to sending funds through your bank.
-Learn how to use an international money transfer services and compare your options in this guide.
+Learn how to use an international money transfer service and compare your options in this guide.

 - Start your transfer.
 Enter details such as the amount you want to send, the account the funds will be paid into and how you will pay for the transaction.